telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/add-dimention-to-column-axis.md

 ---
 title: Add Dimension to Column Axis
-page_title: Add Dimension to Column Axis | Kendo UI PivotGrid Widget
+page_title: Add Dimension to Column Axis | Kendo UI PivotGrid
 description: "Learn how to use the PivotGrid API to add a new dimension to the column axis in a Kendo UI PivotGrid widget."
 slug: howto_add_dimension_column_axis_pivotgrid
 ---